Michael J. Fox used alcohol to hide from Parkinson's

 Adding, "I was definitely an alcoholic,” Fox — a part-time Quogue resident from 2007 until selling his home there in 2021 — goes on to note, "I've gone 30 years without having a drink."

-During his early stages of Parkinson's, which he kept a secret from his coworkers and the public, the five-time Emmy Award-winner had tried to stay as busy as possible with work and travel so as not to ruminate into despair.
+During his early stages of Parkinson's, which he kept a secret from his co-workers and the public until November 1998, Fox had tried to stay as busy as possible with work and travel so as not to ruminate into despair.
 "You can't pretend at home that you don't have Parkinson's because you're just there with it," he says.
 "If I'm out in the world, I'm dealing with other people and they don't know I have it."

 "Therapeutic value, comfort — none of these were the reason I took these pills.
 There was only one reason: to hide," Fox says.
 "I became a virtuoso of manipulating drug intake so that I'd peak at exactly the right time and place."

 Fox, who retired from acting in 2020, credits his Woodbury-raised actor wife of 34 years, Tracy Pollan, and their children — son Sam, 33, twin daughters Aquinnah and Schuyler, 27, and daughter Esmé, 21 — with the inspiration to seek sobriety.
-He had told People magazine in 2018 that a year after his diagnosis, he had come home drunk and fallen asleep on a couch, spilling beer on a carpet, and awoke the next morning to see his wife and then 3-year-old Sam.
+He had told People magazine in 2018 that a year after his diagnosis, he had come home drunk and fallen asleep on a couch, spilling beer on a carpet, and awoke the next morning after his wife and then 3-year-old Sam had found him in that state.
 It would be his last drink, he said.

 "Still" will stream on AppleTV+ at a date not yet announced.
 After it received a standing ovation at the festival, Fox wrote on Instagram the next day, "Beyond humbled and grateful for the incredible support we received at @sundanceorg last night.
 I can’t wait for you all to see my story."